RGirish/Personal-Android-Projects/README.md

 In February 2014, a friend and I conducted a week-long workshop on Android Developmemnt on behalf of [Stigmata Techno Solutions](http://www.stigmata.co.in) in St.Joseph's College of Engineering, Chennai, India.
 We covered the basics and some advanced topics, for a class of 30 junior undergraduate students.
 This repo has the contents of the study material that I created for this sake and a lot of sample applications that I created during the workshop to demonstrate the concepts.

 *Tech stuff: Used [Reveal JS](http://lab.hakim.se/reveal-js/#/) - a HTML Presentation Framework - for the presentations.
-And of course, Java/XML for the apps.*
+And of course, Java/XML for the apps.
+SQLite for local database construction.
+PHP/MySQL for the server side code.*

+##XnO's

+XnO's is the tic-tac-toe game.
+I was experimenting with SQLite in Android and I created this game with the features of creating user profiles and maintaining them.
+In this app, you can create user profiles, and for each game you win/lose you get/lose points.
+So there are high scores that are maintained.
+UI wise, I made it colorful and fun, giving the user the freedom to select the background and foreground colors to the game he is playing.

+*Tech stuff: Java/XML for the app, PHP/MySQL for the backend.*